Johnnyyr/unifiapidashboard/README.md

 - [ ] Create examples
 - [ ] Create instructions
 - [ ] Create Github pages with all endpoints
+- [ ] Create dashboard with Python and Streamlit

 ## Link list